Aerial bomb

-An aerial bomb is a type of explosive or incendiary weapon intended to travel through the air on a predictable trajectory.
-Engineers usually develop such bombs to be dropped from an aircraft.
+An aerial bomb is a type of explosive (bomb) or incendiary weapon intended to be dropped from an aircraft and travel through the air on a predictable, unpowered trajectory.
+Aerial bombs can be further categorized into free-falling unguided bombs, water-skipping bouncing bombs, volplaning glide bombs, and precision-guided "smart bombs".

-The use of aerial bombs is termed aerial bombing.
+The use of aerial bombs against ground targets are known as aerial bombing, which can be either tactical (in the forms of airstrike and precision bombing) or strategic (in the forms of area/carpet bombing and firebombing).

 Bomb types

 Aerial bombs include a vast range and complexity of designs.
 These include unguided gravity bombs, guided bombs, bombs hand-tossed from a vehicle, bombs needing a large specially-built delivery-vehicle, bombs integrated with the vehicle itself (such as a glide bomb), instant-detonation bombs, or delay-action bombs.

 As with other types of explosive weapons, aerial bombs aim to kill and injure people or to destroy materiel through the projection of one or more of blast, fragmentation, radiation or fire outwards from the point of detonation.

 Early bombs

 German aerial bombs from World War II.
 From left to right: explosive, 250 kg concrete practice bomb, 50 kg concrete practice bomb.

 The first bombs delivered to their targets by air were single bombs carried on unmanned hot air balloons, launched by the Austrians against Venice in 1849 during the First Italian War of Independence.

 The first bombs dropped from a heavier-than-air aircraft were grenades or grenade-like devices.
 Historically, the first use was by Giulio Gavotti on 1 November 1911, during the Italo-Turkish War.

 In 1912, during the First Balkan War, Bulgarian Air Force pilot Hristo Toprakchiev suggested the use of aircraft to drop "bombs" (called grenades in the Bulgarian army at this time) on Turkish positions.
 Captain Simeon Petrov developed the idea and created several prototypes by adapting different types of grenades and increasing their payload.

 On 16 October 1912, observer Prodan Tarakchiev dropped two of those bombs on the Turkish railway station of Karaağaç (near the besieged Edirne) from an Albatros F.2 aircraft piloted by Radul Milkov, for the first time in this campaign.

 During the Mexican Revolution, US inventor Lester P. Barlow convinced General Pancho Villa of the insurgent Villista forces to purchase a plane from which bombs were dropped on trains carrying on Mexican Federal troops.
 Although the bombs were weak, they launched Barlow's career as an explosives inventor.